Exercise and air quality: 10 top tips

 Indoor air pollution can come from many sources, including open fires and heaters, building materials and furniture, cleaning products, cooling systems, second-hand smoke, and pollution that comes in from outdoors.
 If your home, gym, swimming pool or other indoor exercise space has poor indoor air quality, your lungs could be affected by air pollution.

-“When I am walking around in Brussels, I often put a scarf across my face, as there is a lot of heavy diesel pollution here, which I really feel.
+“When I am walking around, I often put a scarf across my face, as there is a lot of heavy pollution here, which I really feel.
 It makes me feel quite anxious as I am aware that I am in pollution and that it can affect my lungs yet there is nothing I can do about it.
 Physically, it is not an immediate thing; I will notice at the end of the day that my lungs feel very heavy and irritated.
 I also cough a lot and bring up mucus.
 “I live by the saying, “if you don’t use it, you lose it”.
 It is important to move and to keep your muscles going.
 I cycle on an indoor exercise bike, as I am unable to cycle on the roads due to all of the fumes from car exhausts.
 I swim, but only in outdoor swimming pools, as I cannot be in enclosed pools due to the chemicals in the air.”

 Caroline Gillissen, Belgium, who has alpha-1-antitrypsin deficiency